Joseph0M/Tassomai-Answer-Lookup/README.md

-# Tassomai-Awnser-Finder
+# Tassomai-Awnser-Lookup
 Just enter your question and boom, it returns your awnser!

-# Version v1.0

-Files for v1.0 can be found above
-## Usage
-Run the `find.exe` file, enter the full question and click find, the program will return the complete awnser!
-Most, if not all questions are listed on the database

-Due to formatting limitations in v1.0, about 10% of the tasssomai questions cannot be read/illegible, mostly Physics questions!

- ## Installation for v1.0

- Installing the program should be pretty easy

- `To download, click Code > Download Zip > Open file > Open find.exe`
+It supports about 95% of questions found on Tassomai currently
 # Version 1.1a

-The changelog of verison 1.1.0a can be found in Releases
+The changelog for verison 1.1.0a can be found in Releases
 ## Usage

 Run `Tassomai Answer lookup.ink` to run the program.